 4. Click ‘Submit Sitemap’

 Once you’ve submitted your sitemap, it will appear as Pending.
-In a few days, you’ll need to log back into Webmasters and verify how many pages are now indexed.
+In a few days, you must log back into Webmasters and verify how many pages are now indexed.
 Google normally won’t index all of your web pages immediately, so check in every week or so to see the progress and remember to update your sitemap every time you add a new page or update an existing page.

 How to Submit your WordPress Sitemap to Bing

 While Google is the dominant search engine, there are a lot of people who still use Bing for their searches.
-In order to submit your sitemap to Bing, you’ll need to register for Bing Webmasters tools.
-It’s free, just like Google’s platform, and they provide detailed instructions on how to establish a connection to your website.
+To submit your sitemap to Bing, you’ll need to register for Bing Webmasters tools.
+It’s free, just like Google’s platform, and they provide detailed instructions for connecting to your website.

 To submit your sitemap to Bing, log into your Bing Webmaster Tools account and do the following: